shivendra9203/CICD-App-Deploy/README.md

 **Note**: Update the SonarQube URL, repository details, and other specifics as needed before running the pipeline.
-Updated by Jenkins pipeline on Thu May  8 04:20:46 UTC 2025 Updated by Jenkins pipeline on Thu May  8 05:22:12 UTC 2025
+Updated by Jenkins pipeline on Thu May  8 04:20:46 UTC 2025 Updated by Jenkins pipeline on Thu May  8 05:22:12 UTC 2025 Updated by Jenkins pipeline on Thu May  8 05:27:57 UTC 2025